Bill Text: NJ A4446 | 2024-2025 | Regular Session | Amended

 "Occupancy" means the point at which a renter of a seasonal rental unit enters the seasonal rental unit, in accordance with the renter's contracted stay, and for twelve hours immediately following.

-"Owner" means the owner of a seasonal rental unit, or an agent of the owner acting on the owner's behalf.
+"Owner" means the owner of a seasonal rental unit 1located in New Jersey1, or an agent of the owner acting on the owner's behalf.

 "Pet" means a domesticated animal normally maintained in a household.

-"Seasonal rental unit" means a dwelling unit rented for a term of not more than 125 consecutive days for residential purposes by a person having a permanent residence elsewhere, but shall not include use or rental of living quarters by migrant, temporary, or seasonal workers in connection with any work or place where work is being performed.
+"Seasonal rental unit" means a dwelling unit 1located in New Jersey1 rented for a term of not more than 125 consecutive days for residential purposes by a person having a permanent residence elsewhere, but shall not include use or rental of living quarters by migrant, temporary, or seasonal workers in connection with any work or place where work is being performed.

 b.
-The owner of a seasonal rental unit shall notify a prospective renter, prior to contracting for an accommodation, if a pet is regularly present, or is present within two weeks preceding the scheduled stay of the prospective renter.
-If the owner fails to notify the prospective renter in violation of this section, then the renter shall be entitled to sever the contract for the accommodation and receive a full reimbursement of any deposit or other payment made for the accommodation, if the renter notifies the owner subsequent to taking occupancy, promptly leaves the seasonal rental unit to terminate occupancy, and does not return during the duration of the contracted stay.
+The owner of a seasonal rental unit 1that allows pets1 shall 1[notify a prospective renter, prior to contracting for an accommodation, if a pet is regularly present, or is present within two weeks preceding the scheduled stay of the prospective renter] include in all advertisements for the seasonal rental unit notice that pets are permitted to be present at the seasonal rental unit.
+If the owner of the seasonal rental unit advertises that the seasonal rental unit allows pets at the time of booking, then a prospective renter shall be deemed notified that a pet is regularly present1.
+If the owner fails to 1[notify the prospective renter] include this notice in an advertisement1 in violation of this section, then the renter shall be entitled to sever the 1[contract for the accommodation] renter's contractual obligations with the owner1 and receive a full reimbursement of any deposit or other payment made 1to the owner1 for the 1[accommodation] seasonal rental unit1 , if the renter notifies the owner 1[subsequent to] within 12 hours of1 taking occupancy, promptly leaves the seasonal rental unit to terminate occupancy, and does not return during the duration of the contracted stay.

-c.
-A licensee of the New Jersey Real Estate Commission, acting as an agent of the owner, shall not be liable for information that is required to be disclosed by an owner pursuant to subsection b. of this section and was not provided to the licensee.
+(1)1 A licensee of the New Jersey Real Estate Commission, acting as an agent of the owner 1[, shall not be liable for information that is required to be disclosed by an owner pursuant to subsection b. of this section and was not provided to the licensee] ;